affableashish/k8s-hands-on/README.md

 For eg:
 The Kubernetes scheduler does not create new instances of containers.
 Instead, it’s responsible for determining on which node in the Kubernetes cluster a new pod (which can contain one or more containers) should run.
 Here’s a simplified version of how it works:
-1. A user or a controller creates a new pod by submitting it to the Kubernetes API server.
+1. A user or a controller schedule a new pod by submitting it to the Kubernetes API server.
 2. The API server adds the new pod to its store of Kubernetes objects and makes it available to the scheduler.
 3. The scheduler watches for newly created pods that have no node assigned.
 This is what is meant by “monitoring newly created containers”.
 4. For each new pod, the scheduler determines which nodes have enough free resources to run the pod.
 5. The scheduler then ranks each suitable node based on its scheduling algorithm and assigns the pod to the best node.
 6. Once the scheduler has made its decision, it notifies the API server, which in turn notifies the chosen node.

 So, the scheduler doesn’t create containers or pods.
 It simply decides where new pods should run based on the current state of the cluster and the resource requirements of the new pod.
-The actual creation and management of containers within a pod is handled by the Kubelet on the chosen node.
+The actual creation and management of containers within a pod is handled by the `Kubelet` on the chosen node.

 <img width="700" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/5304b47a-6e3d-42ab-b692-17fe30a55308">

 #### Controller manager
 Controller manager launches and monitors the controllers configured for a cluster through the API server. "through the API server" means that the controller manager uses the API server to interact with the K8s objects that the controllers manage.

-1. **Track Object States:**
+1. Track Object States:
    Kubernetes uses controllers to track object states in the cluster.
 Each controller runs in a non-terminating loop, watching and responding to events in the cluster.
 For example, there are controllers to monitor nodes, containers, and endpoints.

-2. **Communicate with the API Server:**
+2. Communicate with the API Server:
    The Controller communicates with the API server to determine the object's state.
 It checks if the current state of an object is different from its desired state.

-3. **Ensure Desired State:**
+3. Ensure Desired State:
    If the current state of an object is different from its desired state, the controller takes action to ensure the desired state.
    Suppose that one of three containers running in your cluster stops responding and has died.
 In this case, a controller decides whether you need to launch new containers to ensure that your apps are always available.
 If the desired state is to run three containers at any time, then a new container is scheduled to run.